kristerhedfors/touchfs/README.md

 ## 🔄 Content Generation

-LLMFS uses a safe and predictable content generation strategy:
+TouchFS uses a safe and predictable content generation strategy:

 1. **Generation Trigger**: Content is only generated when:
    - A file is marked with the `generate_content` extended attribute (xattr)